Check a Website’s Reputation with Website Categorization API and Other Tools

 Our inquiry resulted in a list of 326 PayPal NRDs, only one of which (i.e., paypal-service-support[.]com) could be publicly attributed to PayPal since it shares the company’s official organization name (i.e., PayPal, Inc.) in its WHOIS record as per our bulk WHOIS lookup results.
 There could be others as we only used the string “paypal.”
 We did not include the brand name’s misspellings (e.g., paypǝl) and spelling variations (e.g., pay-pal).
 Given that, we can still assume that a few dozens PayPal look-alike domains are registered each day on average.

 Finally, when complemented by brand protection and monitoring tools, IT security teams and employees can avoid dealings with malicious individuals and engage in unintended interactions that may have severe repercussions for their reputation.

 Case Study #3: Cybersecurity Against Ransomware (Businesses in Major U.S. Cities)

-We’ve seen many organizations worldwide lose massive amounts of data and incur huge financial losses after suffering a ransomware attack.
+We’ve seen many organizations worldwide lose massive amounts of data and incur huge financial losses after suffering from ransomware attack.
 A Florida city is likely to be holding the record for shelling out the biggest ransomware payout amounting to US$600,000 to date.
 It gave in to the hackers’ demand when it lost access to all its records and when its email system was disabled.
 What’s more, it had to resort to paying employees and vendors by check, and its 911 dispatchers were left unable to pass on calls to the responders.